-In this laboratory course, Freshman students will carry out experiments such as precipitation, electrical conductivity of solutions, acid-base titration, melting point determination, distillation, etc.
+The aim of this course is to introduce the students to a Chemistry Laboratory Environment, the basic techniques and equipment of common use in a chemistry laboratory with special focus on safety.
+Students will carry out basic experiments such as precipitation, electrical conductivity of solutions, acid-base titration, melting point determination, distillation, etc. and will be requested to hand in a simple Laboratory report.
+Co-requisite: CHEM 102.

-Co-requisite: CHEM 102